sanchay9/telescope-colorscheme-live/README.md

-check out my config to see it in action
+check out my config to see it in action :D